timcharlier6/setList-01-06-24/README.md

 Hello !

-I'm Tim and I play bass.
+I'm Tim and I play bass and write code.

-This is a project with react, tailwind and typescript.
+This project is made with react, tailwind and typescript and a json file.

-I'm working also for a concert so this showing the set list I'll play.
+I was working for a concert so I made an interactive table with the songs. list.